-17. Joint tenants
+15. Joint tenants

-- 17.1 Home seekers seeking a joint tenancy should have a joint North West Leicestershire Choice Based Lettings scheme application. - 17.2 The partner landlords within North West Leicestershire Choice Based Lettings scheme encourage joint tenancies. - 17.3 If one home seeker of a household is unable to join the register (because they are ineligible or non-qualifying), then a joint tenancy cannot be granted. - 17.4 The partner landlords will consider offering a joint tenancy to household members who have long term commitments to the home, for example, when adults share accommodation as partners (including same sex partners), friends, or unpaid live-in carers. - 17.5 When a joint tenant serves notice to quit, the partner landlords can, at their discretion, grant the remaining joint tenant a tenancy in their sole name.
+- 15.1 Home seekers seeking a joint tenancy should have a joint North West Leicestershire Choice Based Lettings scheme application. - 15.2 The partner landlords within North West Leicestershire Choice Based Lettings scheme encourage joint tenancies. - 15.3 If one home seeker of a household is unable to join the register (because they are ineligible or non-qualifying), then a joint tenancy cannot be granted. - 15.4 The partner landlords will consider offering a joint tenancy to household members who have long term commitments to the home, for example, when adults share accommodation as partners (including same sex partners), friends, or unpaid live-in carers. - 15.5 When a joint tenant serves notice to quit, the partner landlords can, at their discretion, grant the remaining joint tenant a tenancy in their sole name.
 In exercising their discretion, the landlords will consider whether this is making best use of their stock.
-The former tenant may join the housing register as a new home seeker. - 17.6 Where a household member is already a social housing tenant it is presumed that they will be a joint applicant.
+The former tenant may join the housing register as a new home seeker. - 15.6 Where a household member is already a social housing tenant it is presumed that they will be a joint applicant.

-18. Feedback information
+16. Feedback information

-- 18.1 North West Leicestershire Choice Based Lettings scheme seeks to provide every home seeker with feedback information on previous allocations.
-This helps home seekers to make informed choices when bidding for future properties based on past trends. - 18.2 Information on previous allocations through the scheme and an individual home seekers bidding history will be available to view via the Choice Based Lettings website. - 18.3 The feedback information will include details of the number of home seekers who correctly placed bids for the property and the date of registration and banding of the successful home seeker. - 18.4 Home seekers will also be able to see their position on the short list by using the website.
+16.1 North West Leicestershire Choice Based Lettings scheme seeks to provide every home seeker with feedback information on previous allocations.
+This helps home seekers to make informed choices when bidding for future properties based on past trends.

+- 16.2 Information on previous allocations through the scheme and an individual home seekers bidding history will be available to view via the Choice Based Lettings website. - 16.3 The feedback information will include details of the number of home seekers who placed bids for the property and the date of registration and banding of the successful home seeker. - 16.4 Home seekers will also be able to see their position on the short list by using the website.
 Although the Council will seek to make the queue position as accurate as possible, there may be circumstances where queue positions will not fully reflect the actual shortlist.
-Wherever possible this will be highlighted in the advert. - 18.5 North West Leicestershire Housing Choices Team will seek to contact home seekers in the Priority, High, or Medium bands who have not bid for a property in a 12 month period to ensure they understand how the scheme works and discuss their housing needs.
+Wherever possible this will be highlighted in the advert. - 16.5 North West Leicestershire Housing Choices Team will provide advice to all home seekers to help inform their bidding choices.
+The Housing Choices Team will seek to contact home seekers who have not bid for a property in the Critical, Urgent and Medium Need bands before their band or annual review date to ensure they understand how the scheme works and discuss their housing needs.

-19. Agricultural workers and the Rent (Agriculture) Act 1976
+17. Agricultural workers and the Rent (Agriculture) Act 1976

-- 19.1 Under the Rent (Agriculture) Act 1976 North West Leicestershire Choice Based Lettings scheme has a duty towards agricultural workers who are required to leave their tied accommodation. - 19.2 When considering an application from a displaced agricultural worker North West Leicestershire Housing Choices Team will need to be satisfied that :- - The property from which the worker is displaced is needed to accommodate another agricultural worker. - the farmer cannot provide suitable alternative accommodation for the displaced worker - To re-house the vacating worker would be in the interests of efficient agriculture.
+- 17.1 Under the Rent (Agriculture) Act 1976 North West Leicestershire Choice Based Lettings scheme has a duty towards agricultural workers who are required to leave their tied accommodation. - 17.2 When considering an application from a displaced agricultural worker North West Leicestershire Housing Choices Team will need to be satisfied that :- - The property from which the worker is displaced is needed to accommodate another agricultural worker. - the farmer cannot provide suitable alternative accommodation for the displaced worker - To re-house the vacating worker would be in the interests of efficient agriculture.